Samsung’s new Family Hub refrigerator uses computer vision to keep tabs on groceries

 Samsung first demoed in-fridge computer vision last January at CES 2019, where it suggested that Bixby Vision — technology that’s been around in some form since 2016 — might someday automatically labels groceries in-fridge, eliminating the need for users to do so manually.
 For its part, Smarter took an aftermarket approach with FridgeCam, a wireless camera that’s able to tell when food is about to expire or when you might be running low on groceries.

+Of course, it’s worth noting that LG’s second-generation InstaView ThinQ fridges also AI-equipped cameras that can identify food.
+They made their debut this week and are slated to begin shipping sometime in 2020.

-In other news, this year’s Family Hub fridge supports video clips and half a dozen streaming music services via its touchscreen-enabled bulletin board, enabling family members to beam almost any content from their smartphones.
+In related news, this year’s Family Hub fridge supports video clips and half a dozen streaming music services via its touchscreen-enabled bulletin board, enabling family members to beam almost any content from their smartphones.
 It also ships with an updated SmartView feature, which mirrors connected Samsung TVs and Samsung mobile devices in portrait or landscape orientation.

 Lastly, smart home device controls are improved thanks to the addition of SmartThings Video, which lets users view multiple security cameras at a glance.
 As before, the Family Hub refrigerator can monitor and control over 1,000 SmartThings-compatible products, which is nothing to shake a stick at considering the number of monthly active SmartThings users surpassed 45 million in October.